bradly-alicea/bradly-alicea/README.md

 - :watch: Check out my recent publications!
 [CV](https://balicea.github.io/CV.html)

-- 🤔 I’m looking for help with: open source education and associated funders.
+- 🤔 I’m looking for help with: open source education and open access science.
 If someone has developed a good set of biology-specific emojis (:snail:, :fish:, :hatching_chick: are not sufficient for our needs), get in touch.

 - :volcano: Ask me about my collection of ideas!